-Like a lot of new leaders I have experienced that beast that is the fear of falling.
-Because of this fear I love excuses such as the one mentioned above!
-Even though I tend focus on overall difficulty of the climb, there are many other reasons to need to bail such as time, and grips breaking off, etc.
+Like a lot of new leaders I have experienced the fear of falling.
+Because of this fear I especially love excuses such as the one mentioned above!
+Besides fighting yourself mentally there are many reasons to bail midclimb such as prior commitments, grips breaking off, not prepared for night climbing, etc.

 What is it?

 The Firefly is a new product designed, “for climbers that want to be better.”
-How so?
-No longer are climbers limited to boundaries (except gravity).
-Considering we as climbers are constantly testing boundaries, how does that statement make sense?!
 The Firefly now makes it possible to retrieve quickdraws after they are left behind on a wall, out of hand/stick clip’s reach!!
 Pretty cool right?
 I thought so too!

 I purchased a Firefly at the end of November/early December when it was still on a kickstarter.
 As of Wednesday March 14th, I now have that shiny, new, 0.6oz device sitting in my climbing bag.
 Like any gear, how good is it doing in a bag?
 I took it out for a spin!

 Take a look at it in action on my instagram feed here.